Distinguishing Orbiting and Infalling Dark Matter Particles with Machine Learning: Methods

 \subsection{Training Dataset}

 We consider all particles within $4 R_{\rm 200m}$ of each halo for our dataset, as \citet{diemer_splashback_2017-1} found that this radius contains the vast majority of orbiting particles.
-We limit our analysis to host halos with a minimum of 200 particles, as consistently defining when subhalo particles have a pericenter around their host halo is challenging \citep[e.g.,][]{han_resolving_2012}.
+We limit our analysis to host halos with a minimum of 200 particles.
+We exclude subhalos because it is challenging to consistently determine if their constituent particles have a pericenter \citep[e.g.,][]{han_resolving_2012}, which is required by our definition of orbiting.

 Simulations with smaller volumes contribute significantly more particles to the overall dataset than larger ones.
 This phenomenon arises from the higher clustering of halos in small-volume simulations that leads to significant overlap in the particles found within the search radii of the halos, such that individual particles can be counted multiple times.
 For example, the L0063 simulation has $\sim$11 times as many particles within $4 R_{\rm 200m}$ of all halos as the L2000 simulation.
 We randomly remove halos from the smaller boxes until each simulation contains an approximately equal number of particles to prevent biasing the model towards these types of halos.
 We then randomly select 75\% of the halos for the training dataset, reserving the rest for testing.
 Our final training dataset consists of $1.82 \times 10^9$ particles.